thp42/PSFM/README.md

 <details>

-- Parses sequences from `.aln` files.
+- Parses sequences from `.fasta` files.
 - Calculates amino acid frequencies at each position in the sequence alignment.
 - Weights each family equally in the calculation of the average amino acid frequency, ensuring a balanced representation in the heatmap.
 - Generates heatmaps to visualize the frequency of each amino acid.